karandit/fet/README.md

 				the same activities (default true).
-			pdt is either true or false, represents whether you want to show the detailed (true) or less detailed (false) years and groups timetables (default true). pdtfp is either true or false, represents whether you want to show the detailed (true) or less detailed (false) teachers free periods timetables (default true). r is either true or false, represents whether you want additional generation messages and other messages to be shown on the command line (default false).
+			pdt is either true or false, represents whether you want to show the detailed (true) or less detailed (false) years and groups timetables (default true). pdtfp is either true or false, represents whether you want to show the detailed (true) or less detailed (false) teachers free periods timetables (default true). ecsv is either true or false, represents whether you want to export the CSV file and timetables (default false). ocsv is either true or false, represents whether you want to overwrite old CSV files, if they exist (default false). flhcsv is either true or false, represents whether you want the heading of the CSV files to be header (true) or data (false).
+The default value is true. qcsv is one value from the set [doublequotes|singlequotes|none] (write a single value from these three exactly as it is written here).
+The default value is doublequotes.
+			fscsv is one value from the set [comma|semicolon|verticalbar] (write a single value from these three exactly as it is written here).
+The default value is comma. r is either true or false, represents whether you want additional generation messages and other messages to be shown on the command line (default false).

 	Alternatively, you can run "fet-cl --version [--outputdir=d]" to get the current FET version.